chenkianwee/yun2infinity/_sources/docs/040/0412update.md

 # Update all the container images

 1. Check for new releases for the timescale-3dcitydb image.
+    - ~~Check for latest timescale container image at dockerhub [timescale/timescaledb-ha](https://hub.docker.com/r/timescale/timescaledb-ha/tags)~~
-    - Check for latest timescale container image at dockerhub [timescale/timescaledb-ha](https://hub.docker.com/r/timescale/timescaledb-ha/tags)
+    - Check for latest postgis container image at dockerhub [kartoza/postgis](https://hub.docker.com/r/kartoza/postgis/tags)
     - Check for latest 3dcitydb release [here](https://github.com/3dcitydb/3dcitydb/releases/)
     - build the docker image using the dockerfile in timescale-3dcitydb folder
     - make necessary changes to the parameters and the container name in the setup_yun2inf.sh
+    - make necessary changes to the timescaledb versioning in the tsdb4rpi.sh and tsdb4amd64.sh

 2. Check for new releases for frost server [here](https://hub.docker.com/r/fraunhoferiosb/frost-server/tags).
     - make necessary changes to the parameters and the container name in the setup_yun2inf.sh